bduong4/just-the-docs/index.md

 {: .fs-9 }
 This is a guide on how to use basic TeamViewer functions.
 The tasks are divided into their own sections within this guide for easy access.

-TeamViewer is a software that can used for remote controlling devices, file sharing, and web conferencing.
+TeamViewer is a software that can used for remote controlling computers, file sharing, and web conferencing.
 The software is free for personal use, but requires a subscription for business and enterprise use.
 {: .fs-6 .fw-300 }

 ---